 The High Court rejected two attempts on Monday to overturn the ban, the first after a Scottish paper named the footballer on Sunday, and the second after Mr Hemming's action.

-Media lawyers think it is likely that the publishers of the Sun newspaper will try to get it lifted again on Tuesday.'Law not working'
+Media lawyers think it is likely that the publishers of the Sun newspaper will try to get it lifted again on Tuesday.

 The player obtained the order against ex-Big Brother contestant Imogen Thomas, who is a former Miss Wales, and the Sun.